 Buy Businesses and Not Stocks

-A value investor who lives by Graham’s advice, Warren Buffett, has made vast amounts of money in the 21st Century.
+Warren Buffett, a value investor who lives by Graham’s advice, has made vast amounts of money in the 21st Century.

 Buffett spends his time searching for good businesses the market overlooks while ignoring most investment news.
 Those businesses are often in sectors Buffett loves, such as insurance, heavy industry, media, and transportation.

 One Buffett strategy that still holds up is to seek companies with management teams he likes and respects.
 According to Buffett himself, he only works with “people he can see himself working with forever.”

 This is Buffett’s way of employing the classic strategy value strategy of only buying well-managed companies.
 Buffett famously does not try to manage the companies Berkshire buys because he trusts the management teams.
 Berkshire Hathaway reputedly only employs 20 people at its Omaha headquarters.